Lisa Shed

 Classical Ballet Conservatory - Performance Director

 Melinda Kunz enjoys combining her love of children with her passion for dance.
 From the age of three, Melinda grew up performing with her hometown dance studio in California.
 She continued to study dance at Brigham Young University and performed on one of the university’s dance companies.
 At BYU, she took classes in children’s dance methodology and was hired to teach for the university’s community outreach program.
-Since graduation, Melinda has taught dance classes for eighteen years at studios in Utah, Missouri, North Carolina, San Antonio, and is now starting her eleventh year at Lisa’s Dance Connection.
+Since graduation, Melinda has taught dance classes for 24 years at studios in Utah, Missouri, North Carolina, San Antonio, and is now starting her 15th year at Lisa’s Dance Connection.
 Melinda is also member of Texas Association of Teachers of Dancing (TATD) and is certified in Ballet.

 Danielle Drake